 If you’re a first-time homebuyer, you may be feeling shut out of the market in the current fast-rising house price environment.
 But precisely because you are a first-time homebuyer, there may be help on the horizon.
-Major lenders, local governments and non-profit organizations commonly offer first-time homebuyer programs to help you purchase a home.
+Major lenders, local governments, and non-profit organizations commonly offer first-time homebuyer programs to help you purchase a home.

 You may be able to get a first-time homebuyer program that provides the loan to purchase the home, the down payment, or even a combination of both.
-More than anything, it’s a matter of knowing what the programs are, and where to find them.
+More than anything, it’s a matter of knowing what the programs are and where to find them.

 And don’t worry if you’re not technically a first-time homebuyer.
 First-time homebuyer programs have a very generous definition of what qualifies as a first-time homebuyer.
 If you haven’t owned a home in the last few years, it’s likely you’ll qualify for most programs.

-What are First-Time Homebuyer Programs?
+What Are First-Time Homebuyer Programs?

-First-time homebuyer programs recognize the greater challenges first-time homebuyers have, compared with those who either currently own a home and are trading up, or have at least owned a home in the past.
+First-time homebuyer programs recognize the greater challenges first-time homebuyers have, compared with those who either currently own a home and are trading up or have at least owned a home in the past.

 Though some first-time homebuyer programs are offered as first mortgages, many more provide down payment assistance.
 That assistance recognizes the special difficulty first-time homebuyers have in coming up with the down payment to make that first home purchase.

-Though down payment is an issue in most markets, it could be especially problematic in high-cost areas.
+Though a down payment is an issue in most markets, it could be especially problematic in high-cost areas.
 Just coming up with a down payment of 5% on a $500,000 home in a high-cost market means a first-time buyer would need to save $25,000.

 Given that many first-time homebuyers are in the low- to moderate-income range, saving that much money can take several years.
 While the buyer is saving the money needed, property values may continue to escalate, further increasing the amount of the down payment needed.
 That can lock the buyer into a Catch-22 situation of always being behind the amount of cash needed to make the down payment.